 These important elements of any programme are often poorly done; sometimes rushed and undervalued, sometimes over-complicated and diverting resources from project activities.
-I advocate for ‘good enough’ methods that make intuitive sense to those involved, and generate data that is easy to use to improve the effectiveness of interventions.
+I can support you to create ‘good enough’ methods that make intuitive sense to those involved, and generate data that is easy to use to improve the effectiveness of interventions.

-Addressing this important issue is a theme that runs though almost all of my work, including documents relating to advocacy, funding proposals, and devising training methods for service providers or community members.
+Addressing this important issue is a theme that runs though much of my work, including writing advocacy documents and devising training methods for service providers or community members.

 My work on mainstreaming HIV and gender addresses the challenge of tackling problems with complex roots in a comprehensive rather than a simplistic way.
 This involves modifying work to fit the context, not necessarily addressing HIV directly, and establishing systems to maintain attention and effort for cumulative changes over the long-term.